 - The Best Forex Brokers in South Africa

-Forex trading prevalence, variety, and regulation in South Africa
+Forex Regulation in South Africa

 According to most recent estimates, there are currently around 190,000 active traders based in South Africa.
 Although male traders primarily dominate the trading, Forex trading is becoming increasingly popular among women traders.
 The most popular trading platforms used in South Africa are MetaTrader, cTrader & ZuluTrade.
 You can read more about trading platforms on our site.